scala/docs.scala-lang/_sips/process-specification.md

 repository, following the [tutorial]({% link _sips/sip-tutorial.md %}), and pointing to the Pre-SIP discussion.
-If the proposal correctly follows the template, and the Pre-SIP discussion seems to show some community support, the Chairperson will accept the SIP for review, assign a SIP number, and assign 3 reviewers to the SIP among the Committee Members.
+If the proposal correctly follows the template, and the Pre-SIP discussion seems to show some community support, the Chairperson will accept the SIP for review, assign a SIP number, assign 3 reviewers to the SIP among the Committee Members, and assign one of the reviewers to be the Manager of that SIP.
 Since "community support" is loosely defined, any Committee Member can also comment on the PR to accept the SIP for review (this is meant mostly as an escape hatch to prevent the Chairperson from unilaterally blocking a SIP from entering the process).
 From